-Switch to being a facilitator instead of a lecturer.
-Kids are not going to sit still very long if you are a lecturer.
-The old school approach of “sit still while I download information into your brain” no longer works.
-Make an adjustment and begin facilitating the strategies you see below.
+Kids won’t sit still very long if you lecture them.
+The old-school approach of “sit still while I download information into your brain” no longer works.
+Make an adjustment and implement the strategies below.

-You have about five minutes to hold kids’ attention and even less the younger the kids are.
-You may be thinking, “If that is true, what am I going to do?”
+You have about five minutes to hold kids’ attention.
+For younger kids, you have even less.
+So you may be thinking, “If that is true, what will I do?”
 I have the kids for an hour.
 Here’s a key part of the formula.
-Every five minutes change and do something different.
-Resetting their attention span every five minutes works.
+Every five minutes, change and do something different.
+Resetting children’s attention span every five minutes truly works.

-Let them move, move, move and move.
-Kids are wired to move.
-Stop telling them to it still and be quiet.
-Instead get them involved in the lesson.
+Kids are wired to move!
+So stop telling them to sit still and be quiet.
+Instead, get them involved in the lesson.
 Here’s an example.
-If you’re teaching a lesson about the Israelites marching around the walls of Jericho, have the kids get up and march around the classroom seven times.
+If you’re teaching about the Israelites marching around the walls of Jericho, have kids get up and march around the classroom seven times.